ycdzj/win-mover.nvim/README.md

 ## Commands

+- `:WinMover`

-`:WinMover` : Enter Window Move Mode
+    Enter Window Move Mode

 ## Default Configuration

 Below are the defaults.
-You only need to specify what want to overwrite in your configuration.
+You only need to specify what you want to overwrite in your configuration.

 ```lua
 {